artkoder/events-bot-new/docs/PROMPTS.md

-festival_full     - full festival edition name or empty string date              - single date or range (YYYY-MM-DD or YYYY-MM-DD..YYYY-MM-DD) time              - start time or time range (HH:MM or HH:MM..HH:MM) location_name     - venue name, use standard directory form if known location_address  - street address if present (omit the city name) city              - city name ticket_price_min  - minimum ticket price as integer or null ticket_price_max  - maximum ticket price as integer or null ticket_link       - URL for purchasing tickets **or** registration form if present; ignore map service links such as https://yandex.ru/maps/
+festival_full     - full festival edition name or empty string date              - single date or range (YYYY-MM-DD or YYYY-MM-DD..YYYY-MM-DD) time              - start time or time range (HH:MM or HH:MM..HH:MM) location_name     - venue name; shorten bureaucratic phrases, trim honorifics to surnames/initials, avoid repeating the city location_address  - street address if present; drop markers like «ул.»/«улица», «д.»/«дом» and similar bureaucratic words, keep the concise street + number without the city name city              - city name only; do not duplicate it in `location_address` ticket_price_min  - minimum ticket price as integer or null ticket_price_max  - maximum ticket price as integer or null ticket_link       - URL for purchasing tickets **or** registration form if present; ignore map service links such as https://yandex.ru/maps/